Diabetes, a worldwide scourge

 Genetics is an aggravating factor but it is not enough especially in this specific type of diabetes.
 In fact, a sedentary lifestyle because of the lack of physical activity, a poor lifestyle with what is now called junk food (fast food …), a high fat diet (delicatessen …) overweight, a lack of medical supervision which includes allowing the bad cholesterol to set in the blood or ignoring arterial hypertension … are a set of factors that gradually lead to type 2 diabetes.

-A blood test starting from the age of 40 should be systematic, which is a must if the family history in terms of diabetes or if the risks such as those detailed above are present.
+starting from the age of 40 should be systematic, which is a must if the family history in terms of diabetes or if the risks such as those detailed above are present.

 Silent disease, symptoms may still occur like the type 1 diabetes (fatigue, polydipsia …) but often the complications are the ones that your doctor should consider as warnings.